qiyanjun/books2read/_posts/2026-08-08-YiJing-system-analysis.md

 - lines 2 and 5 are especially important
 	+ Line 2: central position in the lower/internal trigram.
 Yin at line 2 is both central and correctly placed; receptive, flexible, supporting, responsive.
 	+ Line 5: central position in the upper/external trigram.
 Yang at line 5 is both central and correctly placed: active, firm, initiating, assertive.

+- ATT: A solid line does not always mean “act,” and a broken line does not always mean “wait.”
+A better reading is:
+	- Yang asks: Where is firmness, initiative, or assertion operating?
+	- Yin asks: Where is receptivity, flexibility, or support operating?
+	- Position asks: At what stage and level is that quality operating?
+	- Relationships ask: Does it receive support, opposition, or response?
+	- Movement asks: What is this quality becoming?

 #### Leadership lessons
 For leadership and organizational decision-making, the book repeatedly recommends: